sajjadGG/book-python/about/language.rst

 What is Python?
 ===============
-* Python - język programowania wysokiego poziomu ogólnego przeznaczenia
+* Turing complete, general purpose language
-* Rozbudowany pakiet bibliotek standardowych
+* Lingua franca in Machine Learning and Data Science
-* Ideą przewodnią jest czytelność i klarowność kodu źródłowego
+* Dynamic typing with automatic memory allocation and GC
-* Jego składnia cechuje się przejrzystością i zwięzłością
+* Batteries included (standard system library)
-* Python wspiera różne paradygmaty programowania: obiektowy, imperatywny oraz funkcyjny.
+* Code readability and simplicity is important
-* Posiada w pełni dynamiczny system typów i automatyczne zarządzanie pamięcią.
+* White space are important
-* Podobnie jak inne języki dynamiczne jest często używany jako język skryptowy.
+* Everything is an Object, but you can write functional code too
-* Interpretery Pythona są dostępne na wiele systemów operacyjnych.
+* Multi platform
-* Python rozwijany jest jako projekt Open Source zarządzany przez Python Software Foundation, która jest organizacją non-profit.
+* Open Source created by non-profit Python Software Foundation

 Which version?